What is CBT?

 Eating Disorders

 CBT is structured and typically short-term.
 Sessions involve discussing challenges, identifying problematic thought patterns, and practicing new skills.
-Homework assignments, like journaling or practicing new behaviors, are often used to reinforce learning between sessions.

 Why Choose CBT?